 9.4.
 Quarterly Appointments.
 Quarterly appointments will be awarded after annual contracts have been awarded.
 Awarding of quarterly contracts will be made by the Senior Director of IELP.

-9.6.
-Return Rights.
-If an Extension Lecturer on the Work Assignment Roster takes an administrative position within IELP or UWC2, s/he has the right to return to the same position on the Work Assignment Roster in the event of a return to teaching.
+9.6.1.
+If an Extension Lecturer on the Work Assignment Roster takes an administrative position within IELP or UWC2, they have the right to return to the same position on the Work Assignment Roster in the event of a return to teaching.

-9.7.2.
+9.8.2.
 Advanced Extension Lecturer Responsibilities.
-Advanced Extension Lecturers agree to perform at least one of the following activities during the academic year: serve as mentors, train practicum teachers, conduct professional development sessions during annual in-service meetings, and/or serve on IELP hiring and curriculum committees.
+Advanced Extension Lecturers agree to perform at least one of the following activities during the academic year: serve as mentors, train practicum teachers, conduct professional development sessions during annual in-service meetings, review Canvas course pages, archive/organize materials in course folders on SharePoint and/or serve on IELP hiring and curriculum committees.
 Management will assign these tasks to Advanced Extension Lecturers as needed.

 Article 10: Separations